demisto/content/Packs/Core/Playbooks/playbook-A_source_host_created_uncommon_remote_scheduled_task_README.md

 Remediation:

-- Automatically disable the malicious scheduled task.
+- Automatically disable the malicious scheduled task on the remote host.
-- Block the malicious IP (requires analyst approval).
+- Terminate the causality process.
 - Automatically Close the alert.

-Requirements:

-For response actions, the following integrations are required:

-- PAN-OS.

 ## Dependencies